blolol/minecraft-mod-packs/packs/terraperkacraft/README.md

 Game systems are explained using an in-game field guide (press <kbd>e</kbd> to view your inventory, then click the 📘 tab), which is also available online: https://terrafirmacraft.github.io/Field-Guide/en_us/

-The TerraFirmaCraft base game is further expanded with [Firmalife](https://terrafirmacraft.github.io/Field-Guide/en_us/firmalife/)'s cooking and farming, and [Firma: Civilization](https://terrafirmacraft.github.io/Field-Guide/en_us/firmaciv/)'s boats and navigation.
+The TerraFirmaCraft base game is further expanded with [Firmalife](https://terrafirmacraft.github.io/Field-Guide/en_us/firmalife/)'s cooking and farming.

 More information about Blolol's history with TerraFirmaCraft, and details about TerraPerkaCraft servers and worlds, can be found on Borkpaedia: https://wiki.blolol.com/TerraPerkaCraft